Siutan/auk/core/docs/api.md

 - `MiddlewareFn`: Middleware function signature for event processing.
 - `CleanupFn`: Cleanup function signature for graceful shutdown.
 - `HealthStatus`: Health check status object.
+- `ProducerHandler`: Handler function for producers with optional `ctx` and `emit` parameters that are automatically injected by Auk.
+- `ProducerFn`: Producer function signature for event generators.

 ---